 Drilling and Completions

-Rigorous compliance with all applicable rules and regulations is paramount at SM Energy.
-We drill and complete our wells in compliance with all state and federal regulations.
-Our well locations are regularly inspected by SM Energy employees and consultants, as well as regulatory officials.
+Our facilities are regularly inspected by SM Energy employees and consultants, and periodically by regulatory officials.
 We also meet face-to-face several times a year with our contractors to help ensure compliance with applicable laws, regulations and codes.
 We also use ISNetworld, as part of our supply chain management process, to evaluate and monitor the EHS performance of our contractors.

 Preparation For Drilling